cianclarke/sharepointer/README.md

   federatedAuthUrl : 'http://mysamlloginservice.com' // only set for auth type 'onlinesaml', the URL of the SAML service which issues assertions to forward to the SHarePoint login URL
 });
 ```
+##Additional Query Parameters
+* Return Field Values as Text when getting information for an item. (/FieldValuesAsText)
+fieldValuesAsText : "true"
+* Filter List Items ($filter=)
+filterFields : [{field: "field1", value: "value1"}, {field: "field2", value: "value2"}]
+* Limit fields returned when listing Items in a List or when getting information for an item ($select=)
+selectFields : ["field1", "field2"]
+* You can "JOIN" a lookup list and display values from that List with values from the main List you are working with ($expand=)
+expandFields : ["field1", "field2"]

 # A Sharepoint Primer
 Skip this if you already know enough about SharePoint.
 Here's the basics I wanted to know about this product before I began integrating:

 * Sharepoint is a number of products:
   * SharePoint 2013 - the on premise version of Sharepoint which I've seen most often.
   * Sharepoint 365 - the online SharePoint product.
 * **Everything is a List** in SharePoint.
 Document Library?
 A list.
 The tasks app?
 Just a list.
 Discussion Board?
 You got it, it's a list.
 Site Pages?
 List.
 Turns out, Sharepoint reuses the base type `List` for a lot of things.

 # Methods

 ## Lists
 As mentioned above, SharePoint is driven by lists.
 The base SharePoint API allows you to `CRUDL` lists, but the read operation doesn't return Items[] or Fields[] - this is a separate API operation.
 With Sharepointer, list read operations also retrieve all Fields[] and Items[] on the list for convenience.

 ### Lists List